“How much money do you make?”

 2. When You Didn’t Like The Answer You Got

 When salespeople ask discovery questions, we often have a clear sense of the type of response we’re expecting.
-But that doesn’t mean the purpose is equally clear in the mind of our customers.
+But that doesn’t mean the purpose is equally clear in the minds of our customers.
 As a result, we might get a low-value response or one that takes us off track.
 Here you can follow up with a simple reasoning phrase to provide further clarity into why you’re asking to solicit more valuable insights.
 For example:

 Seller: “How long does it typically take to get a project like this approved in your organization?”